mjastad/uptick/README.md

   * Mongo 4.x
   * MySQL 5.x
   * PGSQL 9.x

+### Node.js
+Node.js is an open source Javascript runtime environment used to simplify instrumentating server-side and networking applications.
+The platform runs on Linux, OS X, FreeBSD, and Windows, and its applications are written in JavaScript.
+Node.js applications can be run at the command line.
+You can also configured Node to run them as a service, so that the application automatically restarts on reboot or failure - as if you were in a production environment.

+### NGINX
+Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+The Uptick applicatioin utilizes NGINX as a reverse proxy.
+Nginx can be deployed to serve dynamic HTTP content on the network using FastCGI, SCGI handlers for scripts, WSGI application servers or Phusion Passenger modules, and it can serve as a software load balancer.
+Nginx uses an asynchronous event-driven approach to handling requests.
+Nginx's modular event-driven architecture can provide more predictable performance under high loads.

 ### Mongo
 MongoDB is an open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.